-Studies show that education leads to healthier childhoods, reduces the likelihood of risky behaviors, lowers teen pregnancy rates, and ultimately sets students up to succeed in their local job markets.
+Studies show that education and literacy leads to healthier childhoods, reduces the likelihood of risky behaviors, lowers teen pregnancy rates, and ultimately sets students up to succeed in their local job markets.
 In short, education is a poverty-busting powerhouse setting children and youth on a path out of poverty.
 That’s why Children International has education as one of its four key areas of impact.

 But getting an education has gotten much more difficult during the COVID-19 pandemic.
 Families in poverty who lost their daily wage jobs and income during the pandemic faced new worries, having trouble paying for school fees and supplies.
 And remote classes are a new hurdle because in many communities internet connections are unreliable and mobile devices are hard to come by.

 The United States may be looking forward to a more “normal” school year this fall, but the situation remains uncertain for many students living in poverty around the globe.
-Our programs are designed to help children and youth stay in school as long as the pandemic continues and after cases subside.
+Our programs are designed to help children and youth stay in school as long as the coronavirus pandemic continues and after cases subside.